ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/nw/Tutorial.md

 After the Tutorial, these are excellent next steps:

-* Further explore Application Integration - to see how to _consume_ Kafaka messages, [open the Sample Integration tutorial](integration/Sample-Integration.md)
+* Further explore Application Integration - [open the Sample Integration tutorial](integration/Sample-Integration.md)
+    * It will show how to activate Kafka so that the message above is actually sent
+    * It will ilustrate to the _consume_ Kafka messages
     * You've already created most of it, so...
         * Scan the intro
         * See _Show me how -- apply customizations, start Kafka_